steenharsted/mocapr/README.md

 animations using global joint center positions will cause a oblique viewpoint if the subject moves at an angle to the axis of the global coordinate system.
-For the purpose of analysing or interpreting motions an oblique viewpoint is, in general, less optimal. `jump_2` is an example of such a movement.
+For the purpose of analysing or interpreting motions an oblique viewpoint is, in general, less optimal.
+When I performed `jump_2` I simulated a poor landing on the right knee and made sure that the movement was oblique to global coordinate system.

 ``` r
 jump_2 %>%